Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

-To model viscoelastic relaxation, we couple Eq.~\eqref{eq:prpt} with a description of cavity expansion, $\tn{d} \br/\tn{d}t$, determined from Eq.~\eqref{eq:Erelax} (see Supplemental Material).
-The two coupled differential equations are integrated numerically providing a prediction for domain growth (Fig.~\ref{fig:theory}).
+To model viscoelastic relaxation, we couple the growth of the cavity [Eq.~\eqref{eq:prpt}] with that of the inclusion [Eq.~\eqref{eq:dR0dt}] and integrate the two equations numerically, obtaining a prediction for domain growth (Fig.~\ref{fig:theory}).
 Strikingly, our extension of LSW theory qualitatively captures the observations of Sec.~\ref{sec:simu}.
 In particular, we note that the perturbative solution confirms the existence of the intermediate viscoelastic ripening regime where the growth exponent, $\alpha \sim 1$, exceeds that of Ostwald ripening ($\alpha \sim 1/3$).

-To directly compare the theory to the results of Fig.~\ref{fig:MC}, we determine the prefactor $C=8 D/(27 c_{\tn A}^2 k_{\tn B}T)$~\cite{Baldan2002,RatkeVoorhees2002}, with $D$ the diffusion coefficient, from the MC simulation conditions (see Methods section).
+To directly compare the theory to the results of Fig.~\ref{fig:MC}, we determine the prefactor~$C$ [Eq.~\eqref{eq:prpt}] from the MC simulation conditions (see Methods section).
 Given the first-order nature of the theory, the semi-quantitative agreement with the MC data is quite remarkable (Fig.~\ref{fig:theory}).
 Moreover, deviations at small $\bR$ are to be expected, since LSW theory is only valid in the large-domain limit.
 Conversely, we note that the simulation results for the longest times exhibit quantitative agreement with the theoretical predictions.
-Similar agreement is observed for materials that support elastic cavitation (see Supplemental Material).
-Lastly, we note that the theory illustrates how viscoelastic effects can change the predicted domain size by orders of magnitude.
+Lastly, we note that the theory illustrates how viscoelastic effects can change the predicted domain size by orders of magnitude compared to the standard Ostwald ripening prediction.